Sales Commission Accounting: Guide to ASC 606

 What is the Impact of ASC 606 on Sales Commissions?

 The Federal Accounting Standards Board (FASB) introduced a revenue recognition standard called ASC 606 which was initiated some years back.
-With the main goal of creating a common way to recognise revenue for contracts with customers that adhere to international standards, the regulations have had great effects on accounting for sales commissions.
+With the main goal of creating a common way to recognize revenue for contracts with customers that adhere to international standards, the regulations have had great effects on accounting for sales commissions.

 Along with the compliance impact, the regulation calls for those accounting for sales commissions to identify and track commissions with immense detail.

 In effect, managing commissions across manual spreadsheets will not be enough.
-ASC 606 calls for commission expenses to be amortised over the anticipated life of the customer when the contract is longer than a year.
+ASC 606 calls for commission expenses to be amortized over the anticipated life of the customer when the contract is longer than a year.

 Why the Need for ASC 606 Regulation on Sales Commissions?

 You may be wondering why the ASC 606 regulation came to be in the first place because it seems to complicate the process of sales commission accounting.
-While it does complicate the process manually, you can utilise an automation solution to make it easy again.
+While it does complicate the process manually, you can utilize an automation solution to make it easy again.

 Before this regulation, the revenue recognition standards for sales commission accounting were not aligned between the United States’ generally accepted accounting principles (GAAP) and the International Financial Reporting Standards (IFRS).